rhjensen79/vra-extensibility/Multi_Notify/README.md

 - Telegram
 - Ms Teams

+Currently it's working, by manualily defining whick kind of notification you want. on my todo list is
+- Input from blueprint, to chose notification method
+- Error handling

 Let me know if more are needed, and if you are able to help.

 ## Pre-requisites